EEC-Developers/framework/Filter/README.md

 ## Filter Methods
 * init() -- initializes the internal filter queue
-* Process(iter) -- processes the iter to all the filter_process stages in the queue or raises 'FILT' exception if there are no filter_process stages added to the queue.
+* process(iter) -- processes the iter to all the filter_process stages in the queue or raises 'FILT' exception if there are no filter_process stages added to the queue.
 * enqueue(filter_process) -- adds the specified filter_process to the end of the queue
 * get_output() -- gets the buffer of the last filter_process.
 It Raises a 'FILT' exception if the filter has no filter_processes added to it.